 The Playbook on Founder Philosophy

 Welcome!
-You’ve made it to the final chapter.
-The grand finale.
-So what’s this thing all about?
-In the chapters preceding, we’ve delved into the many complexities of running an organization – from validating your idea to building your product to marketing your organization.
+In the playbooks preceding, we’ve delved into the many complexities of running an organization – from validating your idea to building your product to marketing your organization.
 Now, we’ll outline what it’s going to take for you, the founder, to show up as the leader you need to be.

 As the founder, you are the secret sauce that will bind this thing together or cause it to fall apart.
 To succeed in this grand endeavor will require both your head and heart, so you must find ways to balance the two and exhibit both.
 The sections below offer a glimpse into how to do that.
 But the work and learning doesn’t end here.
 We encourage you to keep learning and sharing your findings with others.
 It’s going to take a whole lot to solve the challenges before us.